thecodealwayswins/geekworm-arcade1up-compatibility/README.md

 - (optional) any known issues to be aware of -- not to include pin configs that don't work, as this is primarily an inclusionary vs exclusionary list.
 - if it is your first time contributing, please provide a name and link to add to the contributors section below.

-Alternatively, if this proves to be difficult due to familiarity with GitHub, please feel free to post an issue on this repo.
+Alternatively, if this proves to be difficult due to familiarity with GitHub, please feel free to email me (scroll down to end of this document for more info).

 ⚠ *Please do not submit info about devices that do not work.
 This is because it may dissuade others from trying, and there is always a possibility that your board may have manufacturing defects* ⚠

 Over time, how to do this will be documented more clearly.
-But again your help is appreciated here.
+But again any help is appreciated here.

 ## Correcting Inaccuracies
 If you have a monitor listed that turns out has some pin config wrong or the board was falsely listed, please let us know by creating an issue.